Skip to content

 When true, enables Kerberos-based attestation.

-For Linux: You must set KRB5_KTNAME with the Agent Controller keytab file path.
-If Kerberos is installed, KRB5_KTNAME defaults to /etc/krb5.keytab.
+For Linux: You must set KRB5_KTNAME with the Agent Controller keytab path.
+If you have Kerberos installed, KRB5_KTNAME defaults to /etc/krb5.keytab.

-For Windows: Kerberos information is inherited from the user the Agent Controller runs as.
+For Windows: Agent Controller inherits Kerberos information from the user it runs as.

 Example: